strato-net/strato-platform/README.md

 docker deployment, these files should be on the local filesystem and not inside a docker container.
 The certs ought to match your domain (e.g. blockapps.net).

+#### Connecting to Kafka

+The kafka and zookeeper containers expose their ports on the local machine.
+In order to connect to kafka using these ports, you must alias the machine on which it's running as 'kafka', and likewise for zookeeper.
+For instance, to do this for your local machine, add 'kafka' and 'zookeeper' to the end of the line in /etc/hosts starting with '127.0.0.1 localhost'.

 #### Logs

 Logs for the docker containers are available in several ways.
 All of them